theyoostink/youtube-scrub-scrubber/README.md

 ## About the Extension

-This extension blurs out videos on the Youtube front page with less than 1,000 views (the view counter does not have K or M or B), live streams, and mixes.
+This extension blurs out videos on the Youtube front page with less than 1,000 views (the view counter does not have K or M or B), live streams, mixes, and auto-dubbed videos.
 You can hover over the video to unblur it and see the underlying text.

 If you encounter a bug or would like to request changes, please contact Yoostink.